 The differences between the 2 types of coffee beans

 Robusta is easier to care for and has a greater crop yield than arabica, so is cheaper to produce.

-Roasted robusta beans produce a strong, full-bodied coffee with a distinctive earthy flavour, but usually with more bitterness than arabica due to its pyrazine content.
+Roasted robusta beans produce a strong, full-bodied coffee with a distinctive earthy flavor, but usually with more bitterness than arabica due to its pyrazine content.

-Arabica beans are believed to have a smoother taste with more acidity and a richer flavour, so they are often considered superior, while the harsher robusta beans are mostly used as a filler in lower-grade coffee blends.
+Arabica beans are believed to have a smoother taste with more acidity and a richer flavor, so they are often considered superior, while the harsher Robusta beans are mostly used as a filler in lower-grade coffee blends.

 As the robusta beans are more powerful in flavour, some people may wish to add it to other blends to create a perceived “strength” and “finish”, which is common in Italian coffee culture.

 Which Types Of Coffee Beans Are The Best?